 Health Cares About Domestic Violence Day

 Health Cares About Domestic Violence (HCADV) Day is a nationally-recognized day that takes place annually on the second Wednesday of October.
-It will next take place on Wednesday, October 11, 2017.
+This year the 18th annual Day was held on Wednesday, October 11, 2017.
 Sponsored by FUTURES, the awareness-raising day aims to reach members of the healthcare and advocacy communities to offer education about the critical importance of universal education to promote healthy relationships, address the health impact of abuse and offer warm referrals to domestic violence advocates.

-We offer a number of resources to help you organize events and activities on and beyond HCADV Day, such as this webinar featuring planning tips, an Action Kit with outreach ideas, social media tools, and additional examples of what participants have done to spread the word in the past.
+We offer a number of resources to help you organize events and activities on and beyond HCADV Day, such as this webinar featuring planning tips and social media tools.
 We encourage you to be creative!
 The 19th annual HCADV Day will be held on October 10, 2018.
 To view more examples of recent and past HCADV Day activities visit our Action Kit!

 Want to stay connected?
 Click here to be the first to hear about HCADV Day and Health-related updates.

 For questions about the National Health Resource Center on Domestic Violence, organizing local events, or to talk through your ideas contact Melody: firstname.lastname@example.org.